 2. Take an Open Air Canal Boat Tour

-This was one of my favorite things I did!
-There are two options: closed and open, with various boat operators/companies.
-It was rainy the day I went but because I’m a photographer I was not about to pay for a boat tour that would limit my capabilities.
-It wasn’t just a photo + lens thing, it was my senses.
-Being confined, even by a clear-ish roof, meant I wouldn’t be able to feel the full effect of gliding under a low bridge like the one below.
-The bonus of the drizzling weather was simply that I had the boat and captain to myself!
-It was a personalized tour!
-If you plan on doing a lot of walking one morning, for instance, it’s a great activity to take a load off for an hour or so.
+And there are various boat operators and tour companies.
+It was raining the day I went but I was not about to take a boat tour that would limit my capabilities as a photographer!
+It wasn’t just a photo + lens issue, it was my senses.
+Being confined, even by a transparent roof, meant I wouldn’t be able to feel the full effect of gliding under a low bridge.
+(And there are a couple you duck under as you glide through the canals.)

 3. Walk Through Dam Square